 In Michigan, there are distinct types of Personal Protection Orders.

-A Domestic Relationship PPO (MCLA 600.2950).
-It is available to restrain behavior (including stalking which is defined by statute) that interferes with the petitioner’s personal freedom or that causes a reasonable fear of violence.
+A Domestic Relationship PPO (MCLA 600.2950), is available to restrain certain behaviors (including stalking) that interfere with a person’s personal freedom, or that cause a reasonable fear of violence.
 The Domestic Relationship PPO applies if the respondent:

 (i) is a current spouse or former spouse;